Veggie, Vegan, Vici: Your Guide to Conquering the Alternative Food Scene in Rome

 Via Marghera, 8 (Termini)

-Part of the eco-conscious ho(s)tel owned by American couple Linda & Steve, the Beehive is their adjacent café that serves breakfast along with dinners on select evenings, all with healthy, vegetarian and organic ingredients.
+Part of the eco-conscious ho(s)tel owned by American couple Linda & Steve, the Beehive is their adjacent café that serves daily breakfast along with dinners on select evenings, all with healthy, vegetarian and organic ingredients.
+They make their own organic sourdough bread, bagels, buttery french croissants, pain au chocolat, and more by hand, on a daily basis!
 The café has quirky interior and an intimate vibe.
 With advance notice, gluten or dairy intolerances can be accommodated.

 Via Urbana, 130 (Monti)

 Ever wondered what guilt-free, mouthwatering chocolate heaven would be like?
 Welcome to Grezzo!
 The artisan chocolatiers based in Monti offer desserts, gelato and biscuits: all totally raw, totally vegan, totally gluten free and totally amazing.
 Oh and they are all free from sugar, flour and soy.
 That’s right, it’s basically good for you.
 Some might consider the prices a little steep, but it’s worth it when you take into account the quality of the produce.
 The raw chocolate gelato is a must!

 Tue – Sat 09am – 8pm, Sun 9am – 12.30pm